iliailinskii/test-cases/README.md

 A good idea is to use company corporate colors from their website.
 The presentation should be business style but not boring.

-I suggest using [canva](https://www.canva.com/) as a presentation constructor It has nice fonts, presets and easy UI.
+I suggest using [canva](https://www.canva.com/) as a presentation constructor It has nice fonts, presets, and an easy UI.
 1. [Presentation example 1](https://github.com/iliailinskii/test-cases/blob/main/company%20a/Company%20A%20result%20slides.pdf)
 2. [Presentation example 2](https://github.com/iliailinskii/test-cases/blob/main/company%20c/Company%20C%20result%20slides.pdf)